dhruvpandey5439/Applied-Math-Research-2026/CONCEPTS_LEARNED.md

 network basics.)

-4. Math / Statistics
+## Math / Statistics

-p-value (in the context of the ADF test): A number from a statistical test indicating how likely a result could be due to random chance.
+**p-value (for the ADF test):** A number from a statistical test indicating how likely a result could be due to random chance.
 Below 0.05 = strong evidence against "this is just chance" (here: strong evidence the series IS stationary).

-Why it mattered here: ADF test on price gave p = 1.0000 (no evidence of stationarity at all).
+  - Why it mattered here: ADF test on price gave p = 1.0000 (no evidence of stationarity at all).
 ADF test on returns gave p ~ 0.000000 (overwhelming evidence of stationarity).
 Confirmed what the plots suggested, with an actual statistical test instead of just eyeballing a chart.

-Autocorrelation and lag: Autocorrelation asks whether a series correlates with a past version of ITSELF (not a different variable).
+**Autocorrelation and lag:** Autocorrelation asks whether a series correlates with a past version of ITSELF (not a different variable).
 Lag = how far back: lag 1 = yesterday, lag 2 = two days ago, etc.

-Why it mattered here: ACF/PACF on raw returns showed almost every bar inside the "could be random noise" band -- meaning past returns barely predict future returns (direction is hard to predict).
+  - Why it mattered here: ACF/PACF on raw returns showed almost every bar inside the "could be random noise" band -- meaning past returns barely predict future returns (direction is hard to predict).
 ACF/PACF on SQUARED returns showed bars clearly outside that band at every lag tested (e.g. ~0.40 at lag 2) -- meaning past volatility (size of moves) DOES predict future volatility.

-What confused me: I needed several passes to connect "0.40" (strength of relationship) with "outside the band" (statistically real, not noise) into one complete idea, instead of treating them as two separate facts.
+  - What confused me: I needed several passes to connect "0.40" (strength of relationship) with "outside the band" (statistically real, not noise) into one complete idea, instead of treating them as two separate facts.

 (More to be added: standard deviation/skewness/kurtosis detail, walk-